access-ci-org/access-ci-ui/public/api/cider_README.txt

 ##
-## CiDeR Resource Groups - Introduction
+## CiDeR Resource Groups
 ##
 ## Background & Design
 ##

-CiDeR is used to maintain public descriptive information about resources by multiple projects (Affiliations)
+CiDeR is used to maintain public descriptive information about resources by multiple projects (Affiliations) besides ACCESS

 CiDeR includes (or will) externally visible identifiers that are globally unique across projects.
-  -- Resource Identifier (info_resourceid)
+  - Resource Identifier (info_resourceid)
-  -- Resource Group Identifier (info_groupid)
+  - Resource Group Identifier (info_groupid)
-  -- Resource Group View Identifiers (info_groupviewid)
+  - Resource Group View Identifier (info_groupviewid)

 So that all the information published by ACCESS can be cross-referenced these identifiers should be used in other database and catalogs to associate information with CiDeR resources or resource groups.

-To make the above identifiers globally unique and meaningful (at least to developers and technical staff), we have chosen to make them look like hostnames: they are derived from real owned domains which identify their scope and guarantees that they will be unique across projects and affiliations.
-These identifiers are NOT required to be DNS resolvable hostnames.
+To make the above identifiers globally unique and meaningful (at least to developers and technical staff), we have chosen to make them look like hostnames: they are derived from real owned domains which identifies their scope and guarantees that they will be unique across projects and affiliations.
+These identifiers do NOT have to be DNS DNS resolvable.

-A Resource Group is a collectios of Resources.
+A Resource Group is a collection of Resources.

 A Resource Group View is a collections of Resource Groups that are displayed through a common view or interface.

+This design supports any combination of resources and resource groups to be visible through multiple configurable views.
+Resource providers associate their resources with groups, and view developers associate groups with their views.
+Resource providers and view developers collaborate to define which groups are needed to achive needed views.

 ##
 ## Example